I am a body, and I am also a multitude of smaller, living bodies.

 The cognitive phenomenon of embodied simulation (an evolved and refined version of ‘mirror neurons’ theory) explains how we feel and embody the movement of others, as if they are happening in our own bodies.
 The brain of an observer unconsciously mirrors the movements of others, extending to the planning and simulating execution of those movements within their own body.
 This phenomenon is even evident when we 'feel' the movement of fabric blowing in the wind.
 As Vittorio Gallese writes, "By means of a shared neural state realized in two different bodies that nevertheless obey the same functional rules, the 'objectual other' becomes 'another self.’”

-Superradiance leverages this phenomenon in an immersive, ritual space, connecting us to each other and to our environment.
-It is an immersive sanctuary where invisible dancers and voices create an embodied, mirrored experience in the viewer through animate environments.
-This experience extends our bodies beyond the skin, enhancing our understanding of the environment as part of our body: the forests and oceans become extensions of our lungs, heartbeats, and more — and vice versa.
+Superradiance leverages this phenomenon in an immersive, ritual sanctuary, where invisible dancers connect us to each other and to animate environments.
+This embodied, mirrored experience extends our bodies beyond the skin, enhancing our understanding of the environment as part of our body: the forests and oceans become extensions of our lungs, heartbeats, and more — and vice versa.

-Here, the focus shifts to the emotional and spiritual disconnect humans feel from the earth and each other.
+In this chapter, the focus shifts to the emotional and spiritual disconnect humans feel from the earth and each other.
 It reflects on the severance caused by modernity—where optimization and control overshadow care and connection.
 By evoking the astronaut’s view of Earth and ancient planetary memories, it explores the gaps in our lived experience, calling for a reconnection with the mycelial threads of life and the deep pulse of the planet.
 The section blends personal and planetary rhythms, searching for lost connections.
-It questions how to care for a world that speaks in multiple, often conflicting, languages—scientific, spiritual, biological.
-This section encourages holding space for complexity, acknowledging the superposition of life and death, spirit and matter, and embracing the mystery of life’s cycles as both individual and collective effervescence.
+It questions how to care for a world that speaks in multiple, often conflicting, languages—scientific, spiritual, biological, computational.
+This section encourages holding space for complexity, embracing a superposition of epistemologies, spirit and matter, and embracing the mystery of life’s cycles as both individual and collective effervescence.

 Exhibitions